 By adjusting a few axis format variables in Excel, we can simply plot a log-log graph.
 Both axes in the log-log or natural log-log graph are really on a logarithmic scale.
 Similar to the equation y = c. xa, this graph illustrates whether the variables are in a constant power relationship.
 In this case, the X and Y are related by a power of ‘a’ as in the image below.

-- A fresh, blank chart will appear after that.
+- A blank chart will appear.

 - A new window titled Select Data Source will appear.
 Click the Add command icon in that window.